samioan/Clarity/README.md

 # Clarity
-An app for testing a person's cognitive abilities.
+An online app that is designed to test a person's cognitive abilities, based on the Mini-Mental State Exam.
+Created with Construct 2.